 But instead, as you said, we've been asked to sacrifice nothing.
 Because we don't have a conscript army and because the administration seems hellbent on reducing taxes even as it responds with massive military force to the threat of terrorism, the war in Iraq, the war in Afghanistan on al Qaeda and the Taliban appear to be enterprises with little or no cost attached to them.
 At the same time, the president is basically saying, "Don't worry.
 Just go about your business."
 But I think that's a mistake, because there's nothing more helpful to those who would terrorize America than to create a nation of spectators.
 Spectatorship and anxiety go hand in hand.
 To witness a car accident is to feel fear.
 To get involved and try to save the people inside the wreck is to put aside fear.
 I mean, probably the best place to be after the tragedy of 9/11 was to be working at ground zero, because at least you could feel that you were doing something and making a difference.
 And despite the fact that it was perilous work, I suspect the men and women at the World Trade Center site felt less afraid than a lot of people elsewhere who could do nothing except watch on television.

-PND: Well, thank you, Dr. Barber, for taking the time to speak with us this afternoon.
+PND: Well, thank you, for taking the time to speak with us.